Technologies for teaching

 If you need technical support, please contact the Audio Visual Team.

-You can find online guides and resources, including how to capture lectures and how to make recordings available on Moodle, in the Learning & Teaching Hub.
+You can find online guides and resources, including how to capture lectures and how to make recordings available in the CLT Hub.

 If you would like training or further expert pedagogical guidance about making the best use of Re:View, please contact the TEL team at email@example.com.

-TurningPoint software works within Microsoft PowerPoint.
-Students use clickers to vote or respond to questions posed in the presentation.
+Mentimeter is browser-based and students can use their own devices (smartphones, tablet devices or laptops) to vote or respond to questions posed in the presentation.
 As well as being used as a simple voting system, lecturers can collect and analyse feedback, and share reports quickly and easily via Moodle.

-If you would like expert pedagogical guidance on how you can use audience response systems to engage students, and how to use the software inside of Powerpoint, contact the TEL team.
+The CLT Hub contains further guidance on using Mentimeter and, if you would like expert pedagogical guidance on how you can use polling software to engage students, and how to use the software inside of Powerpoint, contact the TEL team.

-Visit the TurningPoint EVS website for a more detailed description of the system.
+Visit the Mentimeter website for a more detailed description of the software and access to their extensive resources and guidance material.

-Turnitin is a web-based plagiarism detection service.
+Ouriginal (formerly Urkund) is a web-based originality detection service.
 It is integrated into Moodle for Moodle assignments.

-If you would like advice on how you can use Turnitin with your Moodle assignments, contact the TEL team at firstname.lastname@example.org.
+If you would like advice on how you can use Ouriginal with your Moodle assignments, contact the TEL team at firstname.lastname@example.org.

 Other TEL tools